opra-tool/opra/CONTRIBUTING.md

 *(all paths are relative to `src/`)*

 Generally, it was tried to separate presentation logic from the analyzing logic.
-A notable exception are acoustical parameter definitions: it has been decided to place presentation code (localized strings, formula formatting) close to the calculation logic to keep a parameter's definition to a single file.

 ### Import recommendations